-6 Other names by which this group is known is the Mojahedin-e-Khalq Organization (MEK or MKO) and the National Council of Resistance (NCR).

-7 The designation was made under the authority of the Anti-Terrorism and Effective Death Penalty Act of 1996 (P.L.
-104-132).

-of the visit to Iran of then-President Richard Nixon, and bombings of U.S. corporate offices in Iran to protest the visit of Secretary of State Kissinger.
+Even though it is an opponent of Tehran, since the late 1980s the State Department has refused contact with the PMOI and its umbrella organization, the National Council of Resistance of Iran (NCRI).
+The State Department designated the PMOI as a foreign terrorist organization (FTO) in October 1997, and the NCR was named as an alias of the PMOI in the October 1999 redesignation.
+In August 14, 2003, the State Department designated the NCR offices in the United States an alias of the PMOI, and NCR and the Justice Department closed down those offices.
+The State Department's reports on international terrorism for the years until 2011 asserted that the organization-and not just a radical element of the organization as the group asserts-was responsible for the alleged killing of seven American military personnel and contract advisers to the former Shah during 1973-1976-including the deputy chief of the U.S. Military Mission in Tehran.
+The reports repeated allegations that the group was responsible for bombings at U.S. government facilities in Tehran in 1972 as a protest of the visit to Iran of then-President Richard Nixon, and bombings of U.S. corporate offices in Iran to protest the visit of Secretary of State Kissinger.
 The reports listed as terrorist acts numerous attacks by the group against regime targets, including major 1981 bombings that killed high ranking officials, and attacks on government facilities in Iran and abroad, and attacks on security officials in Iran.
-However, the State Department reports did not assert that any of these attacks purposely targeted civilians-a key distinction that led several experts to argue that the group should not be considered "terrorist."
-The group's alliance with Saddam Hussein's regime in the 1980s and 1990s contributed to the justification of the designation.
+However, the reports did not assert that any of these attacks purposely targeted civilians-a key distinction that led several experts to argue that the group should not be considered "terrorist."
+The group's alliance with Saddam Hussein's regime in the 1980s and 1990s contributed to the designation.

-In challenging its FTO decision, the PMOI also asserted that, by retaining the group on the FTO list, the United States was unfairly preventing the PMOI from participating in opposition activities.
-The regime accuses the group of involvement in the post-June 2009 presidential election violence, and some of those tried for mohareb since February 2010 are members of the organization, according to statements by human rights groups.
+In challenging its FTO decision, the PMOI asserted that, by retaining the group on the FTO list, the United States was unfairly preventing the PMOI from participating in opposition activities and was giving the Iranian regime justification for executing its members.
 On January 27, 2009, the European Union (EU) removed the group from its terrorist group list; the group had been so designated by the EU in 2002.
 In May 2008, a British appeals court determined that the group should no longer be considered a terrorist organization.
-In June 2003, France briefly arrested about 170 PMOI activists, including Maryam Rajavi.
-On May 12, 2011, France dropped charges against Mrs. Rajavi and 23 other PMOI activists, saying that PMOI activities constitute resistance, not terrorism.
-She remains based in France, and regularly meets with European politicians and organizes protests there against the Iranian regime.